2D + 3D Capture Strategy

 2D data as part of how I use 3D data

 In this case, we don’t have to get access to the 2D data before the 3D data.
-You always get 2D data as part of a 3D acquisition.
 Thus we only have to care about overall speed and quality.

 Speed